sergiocorreia/reghdfe/Readme.md

 `hdfe` is a routine that facilitates absorbing multiple fixed effects in other Stata packages.
 It is similar to `avar` in that it is a building-block routine that other packages may call (for instance, see [regife](https://github.com/matthieugomez/stata-regife) and [poi2hdfe](https://ideas.repec.org/c/boc/bocode/s457777.html))

-The latest stable release (2.1.x) can be downloaded from SSC with
+The latest stable release (version 3.1.13) can be downloaded from SSC with

 ```stata
 cap ado uninstall hdfe